Honors in Studio Art

 ARTS 692H (second semester)

 During the final semester, the student must focus the work in preparation for exhibition.
-S/he should meet with the Thesis Advisor early in the semester to establish goals for the semester.
+The student should meet with the Thesis Advisor early in the semester to affirm goals for the semester.
 Regular meetings with all three committee members should continue during this time as well.

 Note: All Honors work must be completed by the deadline set by the UNC Honors Program, which is typically early- to mid- April, or two to three weeks before the end of the semester.